-Regarding the Pillar III in Belgium, the tax regime for the whole saving period is an EET model with a limited ceiling on contributions during the first phase for pension savings products and with an additional limited ceiling on the maximum tax benefit, depending on the level of the saver's yearly earnings for long-term savings products.
+Regarding the third pillar in Belgium, the tax regime for the whole saving period is an EET model with a limited ceiling on contributions during the first phase for pension savings products and with a limited ceiling on the maximum tax benefit depending on the level of the saver's yearly earnings for long-term savings products.

-&lt;sup>86 For pillar II, employees can choose to redeem capital in a lump sum payment or in annuities.
+75 For pillar II, employees can choose to redeem capital in a lump sum payment or in annuities.
 In practice, few people choose annuities and most employees redeem their product in a lump sum payment.